ANLPYPYS/Anti-DDoS-Proxy/README.md

 # SkidZ-Proxy-Anti-DDoS
-Spaghetti code go brrrrrr \
+Spaghetti code go brrrrrr
-This Project is PlugNPlay

 # How To Use
+Run `composer install` \
-Edit line "127" and edit the forward host! \
+Edit line `127` and edit the forward host! \
-Then link your server path to "public/" and go!
+Then link your server path to `public/` and go!